matteoferla/Fragmenstein/README.md

                       --combination_size 2 \
                       --timeout 600;
 ```
+The values for the pipeline command are:

-* `template`: The template, preferably a polished PDB
+* `template`: The template, a polished PDB.
+The template must not contain a ligand in the site of interest,
+                as Fragmenstein accepts other ligands (e.g. metals, cofactors etc.)
+                and it is best to use a PyRosetta minimised template (i.e. one that has been through the ringer already).
 * `hits`: The hits in sdf format.
 These need to have unique names.
 * `output`: The output folder
 * `suffix`: The suffix for the output files.
 Note that due to `max_tasks` there will be multiple sequential files for some steps.